J-Sarnoff/FlexFloat.jl/README.md

 #### Values may exist in either of two states: situated and enhanced.

-*This capability exists transparently -- apps that do not need this ability it may ignore it entirely free from consequence and other bother.*
+*This capability exists transparently -- apps that do not need it do not see it.*

+Each Flex may be [re]assigned either of two states and the statefulness persists unless reassigned.
+There is no limit on state changes, nor any requirement that states change.
+The state is independant of the kind of interval (ClCl, OpOp, ClOp, OpCl),  although one may create some logical dependance in code.